Join our mailing list! Enter your email address in the box below to be kept up to date!

 MUBKA 2013 Honey Show

-The MUBKA honey show held at Loughry this year was judged by Mr Cecil McMullan ably assisted by James Crawford.
+The MUBKA Honey show was held at Loughry college this year and was judged by Mr Cecil McMullan ably assisted by James Crawford.

 A big thank you to everyone who exhibited which in light of the poor year was an extremely good turnout.